xavierchia/xavierchia.github.io/_posts/2023-08-22-shadow-work.md

 It's really the biggest difference between a cold email that gets ignored and one that gets a reply.

 So if you're not getting the results you want from your outbound, start by doing some shadow work.

+> "When we launched, we did a lot of brand campaigns.
+PR, billboards all over SF, events, podcasts and more.
+We focused our outbound efforts on companies who had likely heard of us through one of these channels.
+Only after Brex became a household name in our target market (tech startups) did we allow SDR’s and AE’s to reach out to anyone they wanted." - Sam Blond